 Many view them as an indulgent treat, but they really can work magic on your skin.

 Face masks are packed with high concentrations of active ingredients.
-The way in which masks are designed to push their ingredients into the skin allow those deeper skin cells to also benefit.
-These skin cells are often neglected – many products only work on the surface layer of the skin.
-However, these are also the cells responsible for growth, regeneration, healing, and more, making them worth feeding.
+The way in which masks are designed to push their ingredients into the skin allows those deeper skin cells to also benefit.

 Even if you already regularly mask, it’s always a good idea to mix things up a bit.
 Add a couple more masks into your skincare routine – your skin will thank you!